artemkv/artemkv.github.io/probability_inference.md

 - This can still be very complicated expression to compute, if you are not a mathematician
 - But if you manage to do that, you'll get a posterior distribution, that tells you possible values of `theta` and their probabilities
 - What if your boss just wants one value of `theta` (a **point estimate**), and you need to make the decision on what `theta` is?
-- If you want to make the decision that is most likely correct, you would pick the value with the highest probability: **maximum aposteriory probability estimation (MAP)**
+- If you want to make the decision that is most likely correct, you would pick the value with the highest probability: **maximum aposteriory probability estimate (MAP)**
 - Of course, this single answer can be misleading, as the information is lost
+- Especially with continuous distributions, narrow and higher peaks are not necessarily better than lower but wider ones

-### Least square error estimation
+### Least mean squares error estimation (LMS)

 - This is another way to pick a single value to report to your boss
 - Imagine your posterior distribution `f(theta|X)` is uniform from `a` to `b`, and you need to pick the value `c` to report, `a <= c <= b`.
 What would you pick?
 How would you pick?
 - In this situation, you might decide to come up with a value that simply minimizes a possible error
-- _My thought: basically, you want to cover your ass_
 - The error is `|theta-c|`, the difference between a "true" value and the value you would pick, whatever value that is
 - We will actually take an error squared, to penalize larger numbers even more
-- So, mathematically, we just want to minimize `E[(theta-c)^2]`
+- So, mathematically, we just want to minimize `E[(theta-c)^2|X]` with respect to `c` (i.e. which `c` gives us the smallest value)
-- And purely mathematically, the optimal estimate would be `E[theta|X]`, i.e. `(a+b)/2`
-- Note that we are not aiming at giving the most correct answer, but simply using the safest way to pick an answer without any other information
-- _My thought: imagine a goalkeeper that defends a penalty, given that the striker decides on the corner randomly and upfront and never changes that decision.
-What would the optimal position for the goalkeeper to be?
-The least square error estimation would suggest the middle of the goals: this will not allow to defend any penalties, but will make goalkeeper look the least stupid_
+- And, if you take derivative and equal to 0, you'll find that the optimal estimate is `c = E[theta|X]`
+- In case of uniform, this is just `(a+b)/2`
 - You could report this number `c` together with average size of your error (which would be `Var(theta|X)`)
+- If you are minimizing the error squared, you can't do better than LMS estimator
+- _My note: is that the best thing to do?
+Probably depends on the problem_
-- Nice property of this estimation: on average errors cancel each other out, i.e. `E[error]=0` (can be proven mathematically)
+- Nice property of this estimator: on average errors cancel each other out, i.e. `E[error|X]=0` (can be proven)
-- This is good, since we want an estimator that does not have a systematic error
+- This is good, since we want an estimator that does not have a systematic error (unbiased)
-- Also, there is no systematic relation between your estimate and the error, `Cov(estimate, error)=0`
+- Also, there is no systematic relation between your estimate and the error, `Cov(c, error)=0`

 ### My Example